TWR-pixel/TaskManager/README.md

 ```

-For confirmation by mail to work, insert your email address here (don't forget to create an environment variable EMAIL_SENDER_API_KEY with your key value):
+For confirmation by mail to work, insert your email address here:
 ```json
 {
   "EmailSenderOptions": {